- If the Select the driver to install message appears when installing Windows 11, it means that your ISO file is missing some crucial data.

 To create a Windows 11 bootable drive, you need to download a Windows 11 ISO from Microsoft’s website.
 Do not download the ISO file from third-party websites, because it might be altered.

 After downloading the ISO file, simply use Rufus to create bootable media.
-For more step-by-step information, check our guide on how to make Windows 11 bootable USB drive.
+For more step-by-step information, check our guide on how to make Windows 11 bootable USB drives.

 What are the most common Windows 11 installation errors?